wgdotnet/global-azure-2025-aks/readme.md

 ![[global-azure.png]]

-This workshop/lecture is delivered by https://wgdotnet as a part of [Global Azure 2025](https://globalazurepoland.net/) The contents are and always will be free and public
+This workshop/lecture is delivered by[ Maciej Misztal](https://www.linkedin.com/in/maciej-misztal-bb424221/), on behalf of  https://wgdotnet as a part of [Global Azure 2025](https://globalazurepoland.net/)

+> **⚠️ Note**
+> The contents are and always will be free and public

 ## Contents